austencollins/great-films/README.md

 **Great stories, well told.**

-These films purposefully diverge from those on typical internet lists.
+These films purposefully diverge from those on common internet lists.
 They don't share genre or culture.
 What they do share is masterful writing and execution.
 Most recently added first.

 ### Prospect - 2018